-- 57. The CGF is subject to federal and state air emissions control requirements: Notice of Construction (NOC) approval; Prevention of Significant Deterioration (PSD); New Source Performance Standards (NSPS); and air toxics standards. - 58.
-On December 13, 1999, the Council determined that Chehalis Power had commenced construction for purposes of the PSD air permit in accordance with EPA guidance. - 59.
+- 58. The CGF is subject to federal and state air emissions control requirements: Notice of Construction (NOC) approval; Prevention of Significant Deterioration (PSD); New Source Performance Standards (NSPS); and air toxics standards. - 59.
+On December 13, 1999, the Council determined that Chehalis Power had commenced construction for purposes of the PSD air permit in accordance with EPA guidance. - 60.
 The proposed revised PSD air permit issued by EFSEC for public comment incorporates the Applicant's proposed revised short term emission limits for nitrogen oxides (NO_x).
+The proposed revised permit issued by EFSEC also imposes a new condition limiting annual NO_x emissions to the amount of anticipated NO_x emissions upon which the original ambient impacts modeling was based.

+$^{^{51}}$ Additional findings of fact may be included in the supplemental order upon completion of the PSD permit process.

-The proposed revised permit issued by EFSEC also imposes a new condition limiting annual NO_x emissions to the amount of anticipated NO_x emissions upon which the original ambient impacts modeling was based. - 60.
-Two additional changes are proposed as a result of the settlement agreement by and among Chehalis Power, Ecology and WDFW45.
-The parties agreed to accept the increased short-term NO_x emission limits, to include NO_x limits during start-up and shutdown periods, and to include a statement in which Chehalis Power agrees that it will not seek any increase in the NO_x concentration limit of 9.9 parts per million. - 61.
+- 61. Two additional changes are proposed as a result of the settlement agreement by and among Chehalis Power, Ecology and WDFW52.
+The parties agreed to accept the increased short-term NO_x emission limits, to include NO_x limits during start-up and shutdown periods, and to include a statement in which Chehalis Power agrees that it will not seek any increase in the NO_x concentration limit of 9.9 parts per million. - 62.
 The Council has not acted to complete the PSD air permit process because the Council has been waiting for a decision from the EPA on the permit.
-Therefore, the Council does not have a recommendation on the PSD air permit to include in this Initial Order.
-Upon completion of the PSD air permit process, a permit will be incorporated in the decision expressed in the Council's final order and attached to the draft Amended SCA for the Governor's consideration.
+Therefore, the Council does not have a recommendation on the PSD air permit to include in this Order.
+Upon completion of the PSD air permit process, the Council may subsequently enter a supplemental order and recommendation to the Governor regarding the PSD air permit and any related issues.
+At that time, a PSD air permit would be attached to the draft Amended SCA, including such amendments thereto as the Council deems appropriate, for the Governor's consideration.